ObiOne84/project-5-e-commerce/README.md

   - password update
   - email update
   - review products
+  - add/remove products to the wishlist
+  - add products to the bag from the wishlist
 - Once logged in, the admin can gain access to:
   - add a new product
   - update product